blackjack94/mathpedia/README.md

 4. By joining a competition, your **elo-score may increase or decrease**, similar to the **elo-ranking for multiplayer games**.
 5. You are recognized with **Titles** based on your **elo-score** (similar to Codeforces).
 6. Each problem have to be **approved in quality** before its author can earn mCoins. **Approved problems** will then be considered for **future contests**.
 7. All gradings will be **public for error-reports**, which is solved by the **intervention of moderators**.
+Irresponsible graders will **lose mCoins and may be punished**.

 In summary, MathPedia looks like an economy, where you have to provide goods (quality problems) or services (grading solutions) in order to earn money (mCoins).
 On the other side, you have to spend money in order to get knowledge (joining contests) and be socially recognized (if you're good).

 Moreover, the Government (moderators) is in charge of ensuring goods' quality (approving problems) and solving conflicts (errors in grading).

 ## The Features